 This guide is all about garage conversion costs – what you can expect to pay to convert a garage into a practical, usable living space.

-A garage conversion is one the cheapest ways to give your family extra living space.
+A garage conversion is one of the cheapest ways to give your family extra room.

-Garages are rarely used to store cars and more often than not, the space becomes little more than a junk room for items that could be stored somewhere else, like in a cheap shed.
+Garages are rarely used to store cars and more often than not, the available space becomes little more than a junk room for items that could be stored somewhere else, like in a garden shed or loft.

 Can You Answer This One Question?